 Use of estimates.
-The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("GAAP") requires management to make estimates and assumptions, such as useful lives of property and equipment, which affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("GAAP") requires management to make estimates and assumptions, such as useful lives of property and equipment, that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.

 Cash and cash equivalents.
-The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-The Company holds cash and cash equivalent balances in banks and other financial institutions.
-Balances in excess of FDIC limitations may not be insured.
+We consider all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
+The Company holds cash and cash equivalent balances in banks and other financial institutions, and includes overnight repurchase agreements collateralizing its depository bank accounts (sweep accounts) in its cash balances.
+Balances in excess of Federal Deposit Insurance Corporation ("FDIC") limitations may not be insured.